HDRUK/data-use-register/Dataset 1 - Current State Analysis/README.md

 **Searchability:** Does the register have an in-built search function that allows users to find specific content?

-**Accessibility:** is all of the data within the data use register available for download?
+**Downloadability:** is all of the data within the data use register available for download?

 **Contents:**